Information on Managing Your Education Loans

 Available Consolidation Programs for Graduate Students

-So you’ve decided consolidation might be the best route.
 For many working adults, especially those with families and other financial responsibilities like homes and cars, student loan consolidation could be a godsend.
-The best advice is to first consult one of your lenders for guidance.
+If you decide that consolidation is the best route for you to go, the best advice is to first consult one of your lenders for guidance and a good consolidation plan.
 Lenders for the federal loan program include the federal government’s Direct Loan Program or a Federal Family Education Loan Program (FFELP) lender, such as the very well known Sallie Mae.
+More information on Direct Loan Consolidation can be found here.

 Federal Loan Consolidation for Graduates